surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 ``ln -s /usr/bin/python2 ~/android-path/python``

-or you can do yourself a favor and run these two commands before building and never have to worry about it.
+or you can do yourself a favor and run these two commands below before building; and never have to worry about it.

 ```
 virtualenv2 venv